int-brain-lab/IBL-pipeline/README.md

 2. Install Docker (https://www.docker.com/).
 Linux users also need to install Docker Compose separately.
 For Mac: https://docs.docker.com/docker-for-mac/.

-3. Fork the repository (https://github.com/int-brain-lab/IBL-pipeline) onto your own GitHub account.
+3. Fork the repository (https://github.com/int-brain-lab/IBL-pipeline) onto your own GitHub account by clicking on the 'Fork' button in the top right corner of Github.

 4. Clone the forked repository, i.e. copy the files to your local machine by `git clone git@github.com:YourUserName/IBL-pipeline.git`.
+Important: do *not* clone the repo from `int-brain-lab`, but the one that you forked onto your own account!

 If you don't have SSH setup, use `git clone https://github.com/YourUserName/IBL-pipeline.git`.
 See https://help.github.com/articles/which-remote-url-should-i-use/ for an explanation of the distinction - in the long run, it's convenient to setup SSH authorization so you don't have to type passwords every time.

 5. Create a file with the name `.env` (in your favourite text editor) in the cloned directory and **modify user and password values** per Step 1.